 I agree, but he did intervene in Britain’s referendum campaign.

 Mead disparages the president for “playing golf” when he should have worked to “prevent a damaging split between some of our most important partners and allies,” which is a little ridiculous.
 There was no way the United States could have inserted themselves in the negotiations that preceded the referendum.
-This was an internal EU affair.
+That was an internal EU affair.

 The president did advise Britons on how to vote, which was unprecedented.
-Unfortunately, they didn’t listen.
+Unfortunately, they didn’t take his advice.

 Mead’s larger point is that American engagement is a necessary though not a sufficient condition for European success.
 “When the Americans walk away, Europe tends to fail.”
-There’s something to that.
+There is something to that.

 It were the Americans who encouraged the unification of Europe after the war.
 But since the George W. Bush Administration, policymakers in Washington appear have taken European integration for granted.

-That doesn’t mean it’s their fault the EU is now in trouble.
-This is wholly of Europeans’ own making.
+That doesn’t mean it’s their fault the EU is in trouble.
+This is something wholly of the Europeans’ own making.
 Blaming President Obama for Britain’s vote to leave would be overstating his importance.